KeepFloyding/keepfloyding.github.io/_posts/2019-06-19-test-cython.md

 {% endhighlight %}

 This alone causes a speedup of over a magnitude to 0.6 s.

+# Numpy + Cython

 Next is naturally combining this with Cython to get an even faster performance.
-In this example, there are significant improvements in the computation time.
-However, I refer you to an excellent online guide for ways on how Cython can speed up your numpy operations by specifying the variable type <https://cython.readthedocs.io/en/latest/src/tutorial/numpy.html>:
+In this example, there are no significant improvements in the computation time.
+However, I refer you to an excellent online guide for ways on how Cython helped me to speed up numpy operations by specifying the variable type and making a few other changes <https://cython.readthedocs.io/en/latest/src/tutorial/numpy.html>:

 {% highlight python %}
 import numpy as np